Garsaa/Project-of-K-AND-S-microprocessor-in-system-verylog/README.md

-## Knob and Switch Simulador em SYSTEM VERILOG
+## Knob and Switch Simulador in SYSTEM VERILOG

-Este é um repositório mantido como o projeto inicial para configurar o Xilinx Vivado para o desenvolvimento do projeto do simulador do microprocessador K&S em system verilog.
+This is a repository maintained as the initial project to configure Xilinx Vivado for the development of the K&S microprocessor simulator project in system verilog.

-Aqui estão todos os arquivos necessários para a simulação e validação dos projetos desenvolvidos pelos alunos do curso de Engenharia de Computação da Uergs em Guaíba.
+Here are all the necessary files for the simulation and validation of the projects developed by the students of the Computer Engineering course at Uergs in Guaíba.